 Fibre composition is very important information to consumers.
 It helps to make better and more informed choices based on the material composition.
-We support the EU Commission's intention to revise the Textile Labelling regulation 1007/2011, which is in need for bringing up to date.
+We support the EU Commission's intention to revise the Textile Labelling regulation 1007/2011, which needs bringing up to date through legislative actions supported by guiding documents.

-To speed up green transition, the adoption of new textile fibre generic names should be more straightforward.
+• To speed up green transition, the adoption of new textile fibre generic names should be more straightforward.
 Currently, the process takes years to complete and is not transparent.
 This is especially the case for new man-made cellulosic fibres.
+We support measures 2.9 and 2.10.